q3769/conseq4j/README.md

 **Concurrency And Sequencing**

 First of all, by definition, there is no such thing as order or sequence among tasks submitted concurrently by different threads.
-Those tasks will execute in whatever order scheduled by the JVM, regardless of sequence keys.
-However, tasks submitted to conseq4j by a single thread, or by each single thread in case of multi-threading, will be managed: These per-thread-bound tasks will be executed sequentially if they have the same sequence key, and concurrently if they have different sequence keys.
-The conseq4j API will provide both concurrency and sequencing.
+No particular execution order is guaranteed on those concurrent tasks, regardless of their sequence keys.
+The conseq4j API only manages the execution order for sequentially-submitted tasks - those that are submitted by a single thread, or by each single thread in case of multi-threading.
+For those sequential tasks, the conseq4j API will provide both concurrency and sequencing: The tasks will be executed sequentially if they have the same sequence key, and concurrently if they have different sequence keys.

 - Technically, to form a sequence on the client side, the task-submitting thread only needs to be "logically" single.
 It does not always have to be the same physical thread (although it can be and often is).
 For example, sometimes one